 Let $f: X \to \mathbb{R}$ be a function defined on a compact set $X \subset \mathbb{R}^d$.
 Define $D_f$ as the collection of appropriate Borel probability measures $\pi$ in the integral representation~\eqref{intrep} to generate $f$.
 The Barron space consists of functions that admit the integral representation~\eqref{intrep} with a finite Barron norm.
 To emphasize the dependence on the activation function $\sigma$, the Barron space is denoted as $B_{\sigma}(X)$.
+In this paper, we only consider the Barron space where $\sigma$ is a Lipschitz continuous activation function.
 If $D_f$ is nonempty, the Barron norm $\|\cdot\|_{B_\sigma}(X)$ of a Barron function $f$ is defined as follows: When $\sigma$ is the ReLU activation function, the norm is given by